 Drive the Gibb River Road

-It is one of Australia's great road trips: a 660 kilometre (410 mile) journey on red dirt roads through the heart of the Kimberley.
+The Gibb River Road is one of Australia's great road trips: a 660-kilometre (410-mile) journey on red dirt roads through the heart of the Kimberley.
 Following an old cattle droving trail, the trip from Derby to Kununurra gives you access to some of the most remarkable scenery in Australia, including red rock gorges, dramatic waterfalls and ancient forests of palm trees and pandanus.
-Along the way, you can sleep at cattle stations, stay in style at luxury lodges such as El Questro Homestead, or enjoy bush camping
+Along the way, you can sleep at cattle stations, stay in style at luxury lodges such as El Questro Homestead, or enjoy bush camping.

 Explore the gorges of the Bungle Bungles